Hi Sarah - digital hug - thanks for not making this a 5am start for me. You have made a lot of big leaps in your career. What was the biggest?

 We talked about the fact that we were not the kids that made the teams, or who were picked as soloist, or got the top grade.
 I think that made us gritty and resilient, so winning was not what we were expecting.
 Do you think this makes us better risk-takers?

 I have a HUGE self-definition around failure.
 I remember all the failures; the times I didn’t get picked or the 2-times I was fired.
-It’s all about focusing on the next step, using this as fuel to push you to the next step.
-To decide NO this is not the final answer.

 Knowing this, how are you raising your children?